Chimelong International Ocean Tourist Resort

 Chimelong International Ocean Tourist Resort (珠海长隆国际海洋度假区) is a theme park resort located in Hengqin, Zhuhai, China and owned by Chimelong Group.
-The resort currently consists of one theme park, two theaters and three themed hotels.
-With a 20 billion yuan investment, future plans for the resort include at least three additional theme parks, a new aerial tramway transportation system, an artificial island, and at least one additional hotel.
+The resort currently consists of two theme parks, two theaters and four themed hotels.
+With a 20 billion yuan investment, future plans for the resort include at least two additional theme parks, a new aerial tramway transportation system, and an artificial island.
 Chimelong expects visitation at Chimelong International Ocean Resort to increase to over 50 million annually once all of the theme parks are operating.

 Theme Parks

 Chimelong Ocean Kingdom

 Chimelong Ocean Kingdom, designed by PGAV Destinations, is the resort's first theme park.
 The soft opening took place in January 2014 and the park officially opened in March 2014.

-Chimelong Marine Science Park
+Chimelong Spaceship

-Chimelong Marine Science Park is the second theme park planned for Chimelong International Ocean Tourist Resort.
-This ocean-themed park masterplanned by Legacy Entertainment will be entirely indoors and will be connected to Chimelong Ocean Kingdom via pedestrian bridge and the aerial tramway.
-Construction on the park began on November 30, 2015 and it will open in 2021.
+Chimelong Spaceship is the second theme park to open at Chimelong International Ocean Tourist Resort.
+This ocean-themed park masterplanned by Legacy Entertainment is the world's largest indoor theme park and world's largest aquarium.
+Construction on the park began on 30 November 2015, and it opened in 2023.